Post

 Operators in C

-1. Arithmetic Operators in C
+1. Arithmetic Operators

-Arithmetic operators are used to perform basic mathematical operations.
+Arithmetic operators perform basic mathematical calculations.

 OperatorNameDescriptionExample